OsmanAli93/PHP-SIMPLE-BLOGGIN-APP/README.md

 copy downloaded files into xampp , paste in htdocs folder .

+you can find xampp folder in disk C

 direct url to localhost/'name of folder that contains download files'/index.php